hungryram/hungryram2021/content/blog/add-table-of-content-to-shopify-blog.md

 [Let me know](/contact) if this has worked for you.
 If it has, please share this article with others.

 If you can improve the script, please do and I will update it.

+If you would like to take a look at how I implemented the table of content for my client.
+Check out her [KA Intimacy blog](https://ka-intimacy.com/blogs/learn "KA Intimacy blog").